ptrckqn/shadibeshai-website/src/pages/lab.md

         Honours Program at the University of Regina.
 She has an interest in self-compassion, mindfulness, and stress reactivity and recovery.
 Sarah intends to pursue a Master's and a Doctorate in Clinical Psychology.
+    - title: Brooklyn Hammond
+      sub: Honours Student
+      image: /uploads/brooklyn-hammond.png
+      body: Brooklyn is an Honours student (Sept 2017) in her final year of her studies in the Honours Psychology Program at the University of Regina.
+        She is interested in mindfulness and stress reactions.
+Brooklyn hopes to complete her graduate work in Clinical Psychology after the completion of her B.A.
 ---